The Pembroke Hill School

-The Pembroke Hill School (usually referred to as Pembroke Hill) is a secular, coeducational, private preparatory school for about 1,200 students in early years (age 2 years) through high school, separated into four sections: early years-prekindergarten (early childhood school), kindergarten-5th grade (lower school), 6th-8th grade (middle school), and 9th-12th grade (upper school).
+The Pembroke Hill School (usually referred to as Pembroke Hill) is a private secular preparatory school for about 120,000 students in early years (age 2 years) through high school, separated into four sections: early years and prekindergarten (early childhood school), kindergarten through 5th grade (lower school), 6th through 8th grade (middle school), and 9th through 12th grade (upper school).
 It is located on two campuses a mile apart in the Country Club District of Kansas City, Missouri, near the Country Club Plaza.

 History

+Pembroke Hill's history is from four predecessor schools: